Frank Simpson (British Army officer): Military career

 Born on 21 March 1899, Simpson was educated at Bishop Cotton Boys' School, Bedford School, Trinity Hall, Cambridge, and at the Royal Military Academy, Woolwich.
-He was commissioned into the Royal Engineers in 1916.
+He was commissioned into the Royal Engineers in May 1916.
 He served in the First World War in France and Belgium in 1918 and then after the war went to Afghanistan and the North West Frontier of India and attended the Staff College, Camberley from 1931 to 1932.

 Simpson also served in the Second World War, initially in France and Belgium with the British Expeditionary Force and was involved in the defence of Arras and then the Dunkirk evacuation in 1940.
-He became Chief of Staff to Lieutenant General Bernard Montgomery in 1940 and then Deputy Director of Military Operations at the War Office in 1942 being promoted to Director of Military Operations in 1943.
+He became chief of staff to Lieutenant General Bernard Montgomery in 1940 and then deputy director of Military Operations at the War Office in 1942 being promoted to Director of Military Operations in 1943.

 After the war Simpson became Assistant Chief of the Imperial General Staff for Operations in 1945 and then Vice Chief of Imperial General Staff in 1946.
 In this role he fought cut-backs in the size of the army.

 In 1948 Simpson was appointed General Officer Commanding-in-Chief Western Command and in 1952 he became Commandant of the Imperial Defence College: he retired in 1954.
 He was made Colonel of the Royal Pioneer Corps from 1950 to 1961.

 Retirement

 In retirement Simpson became an advisor to the West Africa Committee, a body formed to promote British business interests in West Africa.
 He was a deputy lieutenant for Essex from 1956 and was Governor of the Royal Hospital Chelsea from 1961 to 1969.
+He was also a member of the Bath and County Club and wrote the Foreword to its history, published in 1983.